 Many states set special sales tax rates for certain types of goods like groceries or clothes, and may completely exempt certain transactions from state and local sales taxes.
-New Jersey completely exempts unprepared food and groceries, prescription drugs, and clothing from the New Jersey state sales tax.
+New Jersey completely exempts unprepared food and groceries, and clothing from the New Jersey state sales tax.

 New Jersey does not have special sales tax rates for certain types of purchase, a common practice in many states for goods such as food and clothing.While many other states also collect a special (and often higher) sales tax on prepared and restaraunt food, New Jersey does not have a specific restaraunt sales tax.

 Generally, the New Jersey sales tax is collected only from the end consumer, or the end user of the product.
 Customers buying products in bulk, as a business-to-business transaction, or buying with the intent to resell do not have to pay the New Jersey sales tax if they provide the seller with a New Jersey Sales Tax Exemption Certificate at the time of purchase.
 Most states will accept the Uniform Sales and Use Tax Certificate for this purpose, which is available from the Multistate Tax Commission here.

 Internet Sales Tax, or tax on purchases made over the internet, is currently a gray area in many states' tax codes.
 While most states can collect sales tax on internet purchases made within the state (the vendor and consumer are both located in New Jersey), taxation of interstate internet transactions is much more complicated.